-Any AACP member may submit nominations for this award by completing the online submission form no later than Dec.
-3, 2014 at 11:59 p.m.
+Any AACP member may submit nominations for this award by completing the online submission form no later than Wednesday, Dec.
+2, 2015 at 11:59 p.m.
 PST, identified with the appropriate award title.
-Please contact Melinda D. Colón, associate director of governance programs and meetings, with any questions.
+Please contact Melinda D. Colón, director of governance programs and meetings, with any questions.

-The award winners will be announced by the AACP Board of Directors in spring 2015, and published in Academic Pharmacy Now and on the Web site.
-They will also be honored during the 2015 Annual Meeting in National Harbor, Maryland.
+The award winners will be announced by the AACP Board of Directors in spring 2016, and published in Academic Pharmacy Now and on the Web site.
+They will also be honored during the 2016 Annual Meeting in Anaheim, California.

-2015 Paul R. Dawson Biotechnology Award - Eligibility criteria, nomination instructions and selection procedures.
+2016 Paul R. Dawson Award - Eligibility criteria, nomination instructions and selection procedures.

 2013 - Alexander S. Mankin, Ph.D.